raylsnetwork/Enygma/enygma_payments/protocol_description.md

 ```

 ### Transparent Issuance
-Issuer creates a new Commitment with the random factor set to 0.
+Issuer creates a new commitment with the random factor set to 0.
 Therefore:

 $$Comm(v, 0) = vG + 0H = vG$$